qualcomm-linux/build-guide/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

          git config --get user.email
          git config --get user.name

-         # Run the following commands if you do not have your account identity set in .gitconfig
+         # Run the following commands if you don't have your account identity set in .gitconfig
          git config --global user.email <Your email ID>
          git config --global user.name <"Your Name">